Comparing DuPont de Nemours (DD) & The Competition

-DuPont de Nemours (NYSE: DD) is one of 19 publicly-traded companies in the “Plastics materials & resins” industry, but how does it weigh in compared to its peers?
-We will compare DuPont de Nemours to similar businesses based on the strength of its risk, valuation, institutional ownership, profitability, earnings, dividends and analyst recommendations.
+DuPont de Nemours (NYSE: DD) is one of 19 publicly-traded companies in the “Plastics materials & resins” industry, but how does it contrast to its competitors?
+We will compare DuPont de Nemours to similar businesses based on the strength of its risk, profitability, analyst recommendations, institutional ownership, valuation, dividends and earnings.

-DuPont de Nemours pays an annual dividend of $1.20 per share and has a dividend yield of 1.4%.
-DuPont de Nemours pays out 35.7% of its earnings in the form of a dividend.
-As a group, “Plastics materials & resins” companies pay a dividend yield of 1.8% and pay out 48.0% of their earnings in the form of a dividend.
-DuPont de Nemours has raised its dividend for 1 consecutive years.

-This table compares DuPont de Nemours and its peers’ net margins, return on equity and return on assets.

-This is a breakdown of recent ratings and recommmendations for DuPont de Nemours and its peers, as reported by MarketBeat.com.
+This is a summary of recent ratings and price targets for DuPont de Nemours and its competitors, as provided by MarketBeat.

 |Sell Ratings